callstackincubator/with-react-native-oss-notice/README.md

 ## Expo

-- ✅ You can use this library with [Development Builds](https://docs.expo.dev/development/introduction/) by adding `with-react-native-oss-notice` to your `app.json`/`app.config.js` plugins array.
+- ✅ You can use this library with [Development Builds](https://docs.expo.dev/development/introduction/) by adding `with-react-native-legal` to your `app.json`/`app.config.js` plugins array.
 - ❌ This library can't be used in the "Expo Go" app because it [requires custom native code](https://docs.expo.dev/workflow/customizing/).

 ## Contributing